 The Rain Sequence is a choreographic and visual work that starts on a new research horizon based on the meteorology and on the premonition in the animal’s world.

 Watching the nature of the celestial amplitude in constant dialogue with the nature of earthly forms, this choreography is constantly changing, but is always preceded by clear premonitions caused by the circularity of a mathematical structure.
 “What happens in the body and what happens in the space: as if they knew already before about each other” (F. Favale).

 The choreography consists of 4 fixed sequences that the dancers disassemble and re-assemble at will, creating canons, unisons, variations and interlaces of danced sequences, creating a long 33-minute sequence that tends to infinity.
 Because the choreographic structure is very simple, this work is adapt to be learned to other dancers, in collaborations with other companies and other countries.

-The scene is a wind and light machine opera created by the duo First Rose.
-The backdrop swells with the wind emitted by industrial fans, which also emits some basic sounds of the work, and emits changing and multi-reflective light.
-On this visual background the dancers move in a plumbean penumbra, creating different levels of dialogue and perception between the space, the dance and the audience.
+The scene presents a wind and light machine that refers to a dazzling space full of clouds, a scenographic and lighting design created by the First Rose duo.
+The backdrop swells with the wind emitted by industrial fans, which also emit the basic sound of the choreographic work, and emits iridescent and multi-reflecting light.
+On this background the dancers move, in a twilight ledge that projects us into the distance of an unspecified world populated by marvelous creatures.